Shibiby/php-contact-form/README.md

 # php contact form
- a php contact form submission to email
+ This is a contact form that sends its data using php to an email.